seantis/oauth_redirect/README.rst

     {
-        'url': "The url that handles the forwarded OAuth response.", 'ttl': "The optional time to live in seconds (defaults to 3600 seconds)", 'secret': "A client-specific secret that should be used authenticate the forwarded request.
-If the request does not contain this secret, someone other than oauth_redirect has sent it."
+        'url': "The url that handles the forwarded OAuth response.", 'method': "The method with which the url should be called (get, put or post).", 'success_url': "The url the server redirects to if the handler url returns a 2XX code.", 'error_url': "The url the server redirects to if the handler url returns a non-2XX code.", 'ttl': "The optional time to live in seconds (defaults to 3600 seconds)", 'secret': "A client-specific secret that should be used authenticate the forwarded request.
+If the request does not contain this secret, someone other than oauth_redirect has sent it.", }
-    }

 Returns the token which needs to be passed by the OAuth provider::